op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::kmod_blacklist::lock_modules

-into the system until the system has been rebooted.
+This class toggles the ability to load any further kernel modules into the system until the system has been rebooted.

 This will only take effect if the system has the ``kernel.modules_disabled`` sysctl feature.